opattison/olivermakes/_posts/2014-10-01-casey-trees-docs.md

 - Common issues with WordPress and other content management systems.
 - Resources and tools for further learning.

-Unfortunately, the documents in the project contain proprietary information, so I can’t link to the repository as it existed when I left.
-Here is a sample of the project:
+Unfortunately, the documents in the project contain proprietary information, so I can’t link to or substantially excerpt from the repository (it is not mine to share).
+Here is what the project looked like in the autumn of 2014:

 <div class="grid2">
 <figure class="w33 screenshot">